Managed Services Model vs Staff Augmentation: Key Differences

 Outstaffing is a model of hiring external specialists in which one company "buys" working time from another.
 The customer pays the third-party organization, and the organization provides employees who work for the customer and perform its tasks.
 In other words, outstaffing is the leasing of a team.

 Even though the "rented" employees work on the customer's projects and sometimes also on the customer's territory, the customer does not employ them.
-Legally, outstaff specialists remain employed by the third-party company.
+Legally, augmented software development teams remain employed by the third-party company.

 The company that provided the team is fully responsible for its employees and solves all administrative issues during the contract: it pays taxes, wages, and social benefits, arranges sick leave and vacations, and works with documents.